 And finally, don’t tell me I broke the law, when instead it’s the law that has broken me.

-Originally from Liberia, Delali grew up on three continents in five different countries (Liberia, Egypt, Syria, Ghana, and the United States).
+Originally from Liberia, DD grew up on three continents in five different countries (Liberia, Egypt, Syria, Ghana, and the United States).
 She speaks English and is proficient in American Sign Language and French.
-In 2004, she obtained her BA Degree in Criminal Justice, French, and Psychology from Indiana University-Bloomington.
+In 2004, she obtained her BA Degree in Criminal Justice, French, and Psychology.
 She has worked in the field of mental health and career counseling since graduating from college.
-She is currently an intern with Dzubow & Pilcher, PLLC, and she plans to apply to law school.
-Delali may be contacted at DDagadu@gmail.com.